polinar68/love/README.md

+'pollyramos'
 # Bats: Bash Automated Testing System

-Bats is a [TAP](http://testanything.org)-compliant testing framework for Bash.
+Bats is a [TAP](http://testanything.org/polinar68)-compliant testing framework for Bash.
 It provides a simple way to verify that the UNIX programs you write behave as expected.